Updated: Jul 17

 4. Now you are going to add better structure to your bread.
-Turn your dough upside down and press it slightly with your fingertips to flatten its surface then fold its four sides toward the middle creating scar at the bottom, turn scar side down and shape it to a ball again then place on a baking tray covered like before for final prove ( around 1h).
-If you are using high protein flour (14g+ (0.5oz)) you can repeat this step for better result.
+Turn your dough upside down and press it slightly with your fingertips to flatten its surface then fold its four sides toward the middle creating a scar at the bottom, turn scar side down and shape it to a ball again then place it on a baking tray covered like before for final prove ( around 1h).
+If you are using high protein flour (14g+ (0.5oz)) you can repeat this step for better results.

 5. Preheat your oven to 220C (428F), for a better crust and oven spring you can place a dish with boiling water inside or/and use a baking stone.

-6. When your dough doubles in size again the bread is ready to be baked, score its surface with sharp blade and place in the oven, after 10 minutes turn the temperature down to 200C (392F) and bake for another 10 minutes.
+6. When your dough doubles in size again the bread is ready to be baked, score its surface with a sharp blade and place it in the oven, after 10 minutes turn the temperature down to 200C (392F) and bake for another 10 minutes.

 7. When the time is up, remove the water dish and bake for another 10 minutes.
 Bread core temperature should reach 96C (205F) and it is ready.
 Cool it on a rack and store it wrapped tightly or in the paper bag.
 To refresh, heat it up to 60C (140F).